yachielab/Interstellar/docs/Configurations.rst

     * ``source``: Target segment name.
 If this argument is already specified at the upstream of >>, this is not required.
     * ``rank``: Method to determine the rank corresponding to the knee point in the rank-count plot.
 If ‘auto’ is specified, the knee point is automatically computed by kneed.
 A numerical value can also be provided to manually indicate the rank for the knee point.
 Default=auto.
-    * ``levenshtein_dist``: Maximum Levenshtein distance to correct the minority sequences to the nearest sequences in the majority sequence population.
+    * ``levenshtein_distance``: Maximum Levenshtein distance to correct the minority sequences to the nearest sequences in the majority sequence population.
 Default=1.

   * ``WHITELIST_CORRECT()``